3lvis/Sync/Example/Pods/ANDYDataStack/README.md

-ANDYDataStack
+DATAStack
 ===================

 This is class that helps you to aliviate the Core Data boilerplate.
-Now you can go to your AppDelegate remove all the Core Data related code and replace it [with an instance of ANDYDataStack](https://github.com/NSElvis/ANDYDataStack/blob/master/Demo/Demo/AppDelegate/ANDYAppDelegate.m#L38).
+Now you can go to your AppDelegate remove all the Core Data related code and replace it [with an instance of DATAStack](https://github.com/NSElvis/DATAStack/blob/master/Demo/Demo/AppDelegate/ANDYAppDelegate.m#L38).

 ``` objc
 - (void)applicationWillTerminate:(UIApplication *)application